kklim1323/Pose-and-Shape-Estimation-of-Humans-in-Vehicles/README.md

 # Pose and Shape Estimation of Humans in Vehicles

-> Pose and Shape Estimation of Humans in Vehicles (paper link will be provided)
+> Pose and Shape Estimation of Humans in Vehicles (paper link will be available)
 > Kwang-Lim Ko, Jun-Sang Yoo, Changwoo Han, Jungyeop Kim, and Seung-Won Jung